 You are to book an appointment with a faculty representative appointed by the Committee for Doctoral Education to endorse your thesis with the words “Må spikas” (may be nailed) in good time before your public defence.
 The faculty representative is to make sure that the printed thesis accords with the public defence application, and should be sent a copy of the forms 9 (D1-D6), 10 (FD:1-2) and, if amendments have been made, 12:1 and 12:2 in advance.
 Do not forget to take a printed copy of your thesis with you!

 Faculty member Instructions (pdf in Swedish)

-You are to deliver 3 statutory copies to the KI University Library in Solna or Flemingsberg (3 copies also of a licentiate dissertation).
+You are to deliver three (3) copies to the KI University Library in Solna or Flemingsberg (three copies also of a licentiate dissertation).

 To make research conducted at Karolinska Institutet even more accessible, the Committee for Doctoral Education has decided that all doctoral theses and licentiate dissertations at KI are to be published/nailed electronically in KI Open Archive.

 - Once the Examination Board has reviewed and approved your defence, you will receive an email from email@example.com notifying you that it is time to e-publish your thesis and informing you on how to proceed.

 - Follow the instructions in the email and upload your files.

 - You should receive a second email from firstname.lastname@example.org within 24 hours informing you that you may now take your three library copies to the University Library in Solna/Huddinge and you may nailing your thesis.